tonypottera24/zkAuction/README.md

 In the `TrustCom2021` branch, we focus on optimizing the time complexity.
 The time complexity of this protocol is O(P) per bidder.
 The time complexity for a trusted manager is usually O(BPM) since the manager needs to compare all B bidder's bids, verify each bidder's bidding vector with length P and find M winning bidders.
 We use zero-knowledge proofs to remove the B factor and we found a greedy strategy to remove the M factor.
-To our best knowledge, this is the first secure M+1st-price auction protocol that can each an optimal time complexity without a trusted manager and Mix and Match protocol.
+To our best knowledge, this is the first secure M+1st-price auction protocol that can reach an optimal time complexity without a trusted manager and Mix and Match protocol.
 Please read the following [conference paper](https://ieeexplore.ieee.org/abstract/document/9724495/) for more details.

 > Po-Chu Hsu and Atsuko Miyaji. ``Bidder Scalable M+1st-Price Auction with Public Verifiability''.
 In International Conference on Trust, Security and Privacy in Comput- ing and Communications (TrustCom’21), IEEE, pages 34–42, 2021